 The Government Affairs Committee makes recommendations to Council on policy positions and other public affairs activities.
 The Copyright Sub Committee* monitors developments in copyright and related areas, which are of vital significance to members.
 The Professional Development Committee and Training Committee are responsible for our comprehensive programme of training courses, seminars and other events.

 (*formerly known as the Intellectual Property Rights Committee, and Copyright Committee)

 This residential conference is held each September and has quickly become a key fixture in the publishing calendar.
 The programme offers sessions on key topics and developments in all areas of scholarly publishing, with evening social events and plenty of time for discussion and networking during the day.
-Presentations from previous converences are available in the events archive.
-The 2014 ALPSP International Conference will be held at the Park Inn Heathrow London, UK from Wednesday 10 - Friday 12 September 2014.
+Presentations from previous conferences are available in the events archive.
+The 2016 ALPSP Conference will be held at the Park Inn Heathrow London, UK from Wednesday 14 - Friday 16 September 2016.

 Regular publishing seminars, updates and webinars on current issues

 ALPSP events offer members the chance to get together, exchange ideas and explore topics of common interest.
 Seminar Podcasts are available for events from 2009 onwards (Previous events)

 Recent titles include:

 Will your company be ready for the 2015 EU VAT changes?